siobhanpmahoney/film-photography-subreddit/README.md

 Using `withRouter` to key into the component's state, the appropriate group of posts gets passed to the `PostList` as the `posts` prop.

 For both routes, `PageContainer` passes `PostList` `favoriteList` as a prop.
 When mapping over `props.posts` and rendering each item with the `PostItem` component, `PostList` will pass a `favorited` prop in addition to post data, which `PostItem` will use to render the appropriate icon and `onClick` event based on whether the post has been added to the user's favorite list.

-## Adding and Removing Posts from Favorite List